Estimating Commonsense Plausibility through Semantic Shifts: Experimental Setup

-Commonsense models (CSMs): These models are specifically designed for modeling commonsense knowledge: COMET-Atomic-2020-Bart~\cite{Bosselut2019COMETCT} (COME-Atomic) is a commonsense LM pre-trained on commonsense KBs.
+\textbf{Commonsense models (CSMs):} These models are specifically designed for modeling commonsense knowledge: COMET-Atomic-2020-Bart~\cite{Bosselut2019COMETCT} (COME-Atomic) is a commonsense LM pre-trained on commonsense KBs.
 COMET is suitable for processing triple input, which can generate a probability score for each candidate.
 ACCENT~\cite{Ghazarian2023ACCENTAA} assesses the commonsense plausibility of a sentence by first extracting structured tuples and then scoring them based on their compatibility with a commonsense KB.
 VERA-T5-XXL~\cite{liu2023vera} (VERA-T5) is trained on \textasciitilde7M commonsense statements and can directly estimate the commonsense plausibility of statements.

-Language models (LMs): We evaluate all open-source LMs used as the backbone of ComPaSS with both likelihood-based and verbalization-based approaches.
-For the \textit{likelihood-based} method, the plausibility of a sentence is determined by the probability of predicting each token in the sentence sequentially, normalized by sentence length.
-A higher probability indicates greater plausibility.
-In the case of \textit{verbalization-based} method, pre-trained language models are prompted in natural language (see Appendix~\ref{app:verb_prompt}) to rank all candidate responses based on their plausibility.
-We also test closed-source LLMs including gpt-3.5-turbo-0125~\cite{OpenAI2022IntroChat} (GPT-3.5) and gpt-4-0125-preview~\cite{achiam2023gpt} (GPT-4), the latter introduces multi-modality and has superior capabilities.
+\textbf{Language models (LMs):} We evaluate all open-source LMs used as the backbone of ComPaSS with two methods.
+For the \textit{likelihood based} method, the plausibility of a sentence is proportional to the normalized probability of predicting each token sequentially.
+For the \textit{verbalization based} method, pre-trained LMs are prompted in natural language (see Appendix~\ref{app:verb_prompt}) to rank candidates based on plausibility.
+We also test closed-source LLMs including gpt-3.5-turbo-0125~\cite{OpenAI2022IntroChat} (GPT-3.5) and gpt-4-0125-preview~\cite{achiam2023gpt} (GPT-4), the latter introduces multimodal technology with superior capabilities.